+Working in Australia Healthcare System Almost 70% of health expenditure in Australia is funded by government: the Australian Federal Government sets national health policies and subsidises health services which are provided by State and Territory Governments.
+There are two major national subsidy schemes, Medicare and the Pharmaceutical Benefits Scheme, but many Australians (55% in 2012) also take out private health insurance, partly as it is tax-efficient to do so.
+The Australian Government provides a subsidy of approximately 30% to individuals who purchase private insurance, and further incentives include The Private Health Insurance Rebate and The Medicare Levy Surcharge.
+For further information, a useful Information Kit about Medicare's services is available on the Medicare Australia website.
 Improving the health status of Australia's indigenous Aboriginal and Torres Strait Islander peoples is both a longstanding challenge and a priority for governments in Australia.
 The Office for Aboriginal and Torres Strait Islander Health (OATSIH), part of the Commonwealth Department of Health and Ageing, is committed to supporting sustained coordinated action to achieve health improvements over time for Aboriginal and Torres Strait Islander peoples.
 Their vision for the future is health services for Aboriginal and Torres Strait Islander peoples equal to that of the general Australian community.

-GP Earnings in Australia

-Earnings in Australia are good and most GPs who make the move from the UK will considerably increase their earnings.

-As a rough guide, most GPs will earn between AU\$250,000-350,000 p.a., increasing as they establish a loyal patient base.
-Some GPs may earn well in excess of this (up to AU\$500,000) and there are several incentives for GPs who work rurally and have emergency and/or procedural skills.
+GP Earnings in Australia Earnings in Australia are good and most GPs who make the move from the UK will considerably increase their earning potential.
+As a rough guide, most GPs will earn between \$250k-350k per year, increasing as they establish a loyal patient base.
+Some GPs may earn well in excess of this (up to \$500k) and there are several attractive incentives for GPs who work rurally and have emergency and/or procedural skills.
 Australian GPs are generally self-employed, taking home a percentage of the income they generate (either by billing the patient, their insurance company or Medicare).
 In almost all cases, rather than negotiate a base salary you will agree a percentage of billings.
 Percentage rates offered to GPs vary between 50% and 70%.
 Getting the best financial deal isn't as simple as looking at the highest percentage options.
-Potential earnings depend on many factors, including (but not limited to):

-- How many patients you wish to see an hour and how busy the practice is - Whether the practice is bulk-billing, private billing, or a mix of both - Whether you work any evening or weekend on-call shifts - Minor surgeries, aesthetics or skin work may also increase your billings
+Potential earnings depend on many factors, including (but not limited to): - How many patients you wish to see an hour and how busy the practice is - Whether the practice is bulk-billing, private billing or a mix - Whether you work any evenings or weekend - Can you participate in any in-house clinics or carry out minor procedures or use any special interests you have?
+Minor surgeries, aesthetics or skin work may also increase your billings.